CONNECTICUT STATE COLLEGES AND UNIVERSITIES

 Washington, DC 20202-4605

-Southern's 171-acre campus consists of a variety of buildings and recreational and learning centers including the following
+Southern's 171-acre campus consists of a variety of buildings and recreational centers.
+Among these are:

 Academic Science and Laboratory Building